 Data can be used to answer questions and support decisions in several different ways.
 It can help to group these types of analysis into four categories commonly used in the field.
-We'll take a look at each of these data analysis methods, along with an example of how each might be applied in the real world.
+We'll take a look at each of these data analysis methods, along with an example of 107 | P a g how each might be applied in the real world.